What Is Aspect?

 We use 'aspects' to indicate the completion, duration, repetition of an action.

 Different Types of Aspects

 There are four aspects in the English grammar that are introduced on the list:

 - progressive (also called continuous)

 The 'simple aspect' is used to express actions happening habitually or frequently.
 This aspect can also be used to describe facts.

 These tenses are used in the simple aspect:

 These are a few examples that might help you understand them better:

 What Is the Progressive Aspect?

-The 'progressive aspect' (also called the 'continuous aspect') shows that something happens continuously in a limited period of time.
+The 'progressive aspect' (also known as the 'continuous aspect') shows that something happens continuously in a limited period of time.